talpadk/ptouch-php/README.md

 ##### ptouch-img
 Usage: ptouch-img path_to_file

-The image file may be a .png .jpg or .gif it must currently be 128 pixels high.
+The image file may be a .png .jpg or .gif.
+It must currently be 128 pixels high.
-The red value of the pixels are thresholded in order to determine if a black pixel should be printet
+Only the red value of the pixels are considered in order to determine if a black pixel should be printed